lolgr/flowpilot/README.md

 # Disclaimer

 THIS IS ALPHA QUALITY SOFTWARE FOR RESEARCH PURPOSES ONLY.
 THIS IS NOT A PRODUCT.
 YOU ARE RESPONSIBLE FOR COMPLYING WITH LOCAL LAWS AND REGULATIONS.
 NO WARRANTY EXPRESSED OR IMPLIED.

+## Android

+The Android app contains an in-app camera pipeline that uses Camera2/CameraX to feed frames into the model.

+### USB / External camera (UVC) support 🔌

+The app now detects external (USB/UVC) cameras exposed by the system and will use them automatically when available.
+You can also force a camera id or request an external camera explicitly by setting the `ROAD_CAMERA_SOURCE` environment variable before launching the app (for example in an intent or the app environment):

+ - `ROAD_CAMERA_SOURCE=external` — selects the first external camera (if present)
+ - `ROAD_CAMERA_SOURCE=<camera_id>` — selects a specific camera id as reported by the system

+If no external camera is found (or no override is provided), the app falls back to the default built-in camera.